Age and Duration Labels in NOTAM Cards: Freshness at a Glance

 - This means active NOTAMs surface first, then each group follows the selected sorting mode.

-Age label rules
+Age label behavior

-Duration label rules
+Duration label behavior

 Cumulative duration (aggregated)

 Some NOTAMs are not continuously active.
 They may have active windows from schedule interpretation.
 In those cases, Notamify calculates cumulative active time.
+When this path is used, the duration badge indicates that scheduled active windows were aggregated.

 This gives a more operationally accurate view for NOTAMs active in discrete windows.